cms636/cms636.github.io/_posts/2015-03-30-boston-museum-of-science.md

 ![rube goldberg](/assets/bmos_rube_goldberg.jpg)
 A large Rube Goldberg machine.

 The variety of technological exhibits in the museum was staggering.
-The Museum of Science is refreshingly different in that almost every exhibit is interactive and tech-heavy.
-For a digital humanist, the Museum of Science shows the value in leaving traditional museum technology (ex. apps, audio tours, screens) and embracing creative, interactive displays which combine the digital and mechanical.
+The Museum of Science is different in that almost every exhibit is interactive and tech-heavy.
+For a digital humanist, the Museum of Science shows the value in joining traditional museum technology (ex. apps, audio tours, screens) with creative, interactive displays which combine the digital and mechanical.